NSO-developer/nso-gitbook/operation-and-usage/webui/README.md

 ## Commit Manager <a href="#d5e5718" id="d5e5718"></a>

 The Commit Manager is accessible at all times from the UI banner.
 A number, corresponding to the number of changes in a transaction, is displayed next to the Commit Manager icon when changes are available for review.
-For certain action, it is possible to skip the Commit Manager and apply the changes directly.
+For certain action, it is possible to skip the Commit Manager review and apply the changes directly.
 Working with the Commit Manager is described further in [Tools](tools.md).